An Eight-Step Process to Produce the World’s Most

 Step One: The Only 100% Certified Organic Grower of Green Ingredients

-More than 100 people, who shared a belief in organic farming, re-established Pines/Cerophyl in 1976 as a means to create more organic farms in Kansas.
-As a result, we oppose “dual farming” where a farmer grows both organic crops and crops grown with toxic poisons from Monsanto and other poison outfits.
+More than 150 people, who shared a belief in organic farming, re-established Pines/Cerophyl starting in 1976 as a means to create more organic farms in Kansas.
+As a result, we oppose “dual farming” where a farmer grows both organic crops and crops grown with toxic poisons.

 In fact, Pines/Cerophyl is the only grower of greens in Kansas that is 100% organic.
 We are the only grower who does not practice dual farming.
 That means we have never and will never use poisons on any of the fields we tend.
 Everything we grow and dry is 100% Certified Organic.

 In addition, we have never used and will never use our facilities to support the industrialized meat industry.
 We built our dryers for organic human food, not pesticide-based animal feed.
 Although we have vegan stockholders and employees, we are the only vegan-friendly grower in Kansas and Colorado.
 We simply do not believe in the cruelty of the confined-animal meat industry and never have.

 When you use green ingredients from Pines/Cerophyl, you can put “Certified Organic,” “Non-GMO Project Verified” and “vegan” on the label, and you have documents to prove it.

 Step Two: The Only Grower with All Products 100% Non-GMO Project Verified

 Pines/Cerophyl is also the only grower of greens with all products Non-GMO Project Verified, including our alfalfa.
 So far, GMO cereal grass does not exist so it is easy to be verified for them; however Alfalfa is an “at-risk” crop.